 “It will create that safe place where there is a support network around the expectant mother to create that best possible start.”

 – Eunice Joe, First Nations Health Authority

 Naming Q̓ʷalayu House

-Q̓ʷalayu or Qwalayu (pronounced kwuh-lie-you) is an endearing term used by Elders when they speak of their babies and children as their reason for being.
+Q̓ʷalayu (pronounced Kwuh-li-you) is an endearing term used by Elders when they speak of babies and children and their reason for being.

 Listen here for the pronunciation by Elder Frances Quocksister, who is from the Mamalilikulla First Nation from Village Island:

 As the proud owner and operator of Q̓ʷalayu House, Children’s Health Foundation of Vancouver Island has taken great care to consult with families, community stakeholders, First Nations, and service providers in the region in order to plan and design a home and a program that will meet the unique needs of North Island families.
 The environment will be culturally welcoming and will acknowledge and promote the healing value of traditional cultural practices and connections.
 Learn more here about how we believe Q̓ʷalayu House will support improved health outcomes and health equity for women, children, and youth from the north Island.